AVERAGE ANNUAL TOTAL RETURNS % as of 06-30-2015

 Figures quoted represent past performance, which is no guarantee of future results.

-Investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
+Investment return, principal value, and yields of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.

 Performance shown without sales charges would be lower if sales charges were reflected.